Two days are not a lot, but nor they are few and with some suggestions (and advice) you could see the “must see” things of Venice.

 Are two days enough to visit Venice?

 Venice is not very big, speaking in terms of its walkable space (by foot or with the ferry boat), but being an open-air museum there are a lot of things to see and do in Venice in 2 days.
 So, you need to choose what to see and what is less appealing, according to your personal tastes (and interests).
-We are going to present you an itinerary that covers various zones of the city, based on our experience and knowledge.
+We are going to present you an itinerary that covers various parts of the city, based on our experience and knowledge.

 What to do in Venice in 2 days?

-To better exploit the 2 days in Venice that you have at your disposal you need to organize yourselves before leaving and so, without overthinking it too much, just entrust us and we will guide you in a 2 days itinerary in Venice, to discover the absolutely must-do things.
+To better exploit the 2 days in Venice that you have at your disposal you need to organize yourselves before leaving and so, without overthinking too much, just entrust us and we will guide you in a 2 days itinerary in Venice, to discover the absolutely must-do things.

-From the station to St. Mark
+From the station to St. Mark Square

 Once you get off the train at the Venice St. Lucia Train Station, or at Piazzale Roma if you came by car or bus (the train and the bus station are divided by the Calatrava bridge), you could begin your Venice trip by heading for St. Mark.
 Differently from the usual itinerary, we propose you a deviation on the left side to get into the Cannaregio area, where you could visit the Jewish ghetto (the most ancient of Europe), outside the touristic chaos and lost into a mystic atmosphere, just beyond the Ponte delle Guglie.